leahmhb/adventure/readme.md

 `php artisan make:migration create_adventure_table --create=adventure`
 `php artisan make:migration create_question_table --create=question`
 `php artisan make:migration create_choice_table --create=choice`
+`php artisan make:migration create_story_table --create=story`
 2. Refresh migrations for changes
 `php artisan migrate:refresh`
 3. Edit migration files to reflect desired table structure.
 See [Schema](#schema).
 4. Edit migration files to relfect desired insert data.
 See [Seeds](#seeds).

+#Step 3: Create Models
+1. Laravel lets the developer choose where to save Model files.
+By default, they are placed in the App directory.
+My preference is to create an Apps/Models folder.
+2. If you do this, remember to correctly namespace the files `namespace App\Models;` in both Models and Controllers.
+3. See [Models][#models]

 # Schema
 ## Adventure